jmr-lab/f1-etl-pipeline/README.md

 The pipeline enforces these data quality rules:

-Year Range: All races must be between 1950 and the current year Race Winners: Every race (year, round combination) must have ≥1 winner Status-Points Consistency: Drivers marked "Not Qualified" or "Not Classified" must have 0 points
+1. **Year Range**: All races must be between 1950 and the current year.
-    Race Winners: Every race (year, round combination) must have at least one winner Status-Points Consistency: Drivers marked "Not Qualified" or "Not Classified" must have 0 points
+2. **Race Winners**: Every race (year, round combination) must have at least one winner.
+3. **Status-Points Consistency**: Drivers marked "Not Qualified" or "Not Classified" must have 0 points.